NullaSec/CTF/CSCTF/2025/Sakot.md

 <img src="./images/earth.png" height="200">

-Since the challenge asked for decimal coordinates I just used the first converter I found and got the answer for the flag after rounding to to 4 decimal places.
+Since the challenge asked for decimal coordinates I just used the first converter I found and got the answer for the flag after rounding it to 4 decimal places.

 ## Flag